marcozee03/FMOD-GODOT/README.md

 ### Event Browser

-The editor will load all of the banks in the banks folder. and cache them at startup. to be referenced by inspectors. you can drag and drop events from the browser
+The editor will load all of the banks in the banks folder. and cache them at startup. to be referenced by inspectors.
+You can drag and drop events from the browser

 ![](images/event_browser.png)

 ### Class Overview

 - ![](./plugin_template/icons/fmod_icon.svg)**FmodAudioServer**:
-    API to play events. and attach events to objects for spatialization updating positions and velocity.
+    API to play events. and attach events to objects for specialization, updating positions and velocity.

 - ![](plugin_template/icons/bank_loader_icon.svg)**FmodBankLoader**: This node
- loads the banks in its bank list when it enters the scene tree. and unload them if no other bank loader node is loading the bank. banks loaded this way are reference counted.
+ loads the banks in its bank list when it enters the scene tree. and unload them if no other bank loader node is loading the bank.
+Banks loaded this way are reference counted.

-- ![](plugin_template/icons/bank_icon.svg)**FmodBank**: Fmod Bank files are imported into godot and exported automatically.
+- ![](plugin_template/icons/bank_icon.svg)**FmodBank**: Fmod Bank files are imported into Godot and exported automatically.
 Banks can be opened in the inspector to view what events they contain and their GUID.
   ![](images/bank_inspector_example.png)

 - ![](plugin_template/icons/FmodEventEmitter2D.svg) **FmodEventEmitter2D/3D**:
-    Plays selected sound effect.
-Edit parameters, Spatialize the audio and more
+    Plays a selected sound effect.
+Edit parameters, spatialize the audio, and more
     \[WIKI goes here (WIP)\]

 - ![](plugin_template/icons/FmodListener2D.svg) **FmodListener2D/3D**: place